 If you hold the United Explorer Card you’ll be able to check a bag for free for yourself and up to one companion on the same itinerary.
 This benefit applies even to international itineraries which is different from other airline cards like the American Airlines cards that only applies to domestic itineraries.

 If you want to check two bags for free, the United Club Card will offer you that benefit.
 That card is the more premium card that also offers complementary lounge access to United lounge us along with a host of additional benefits.

 Hot Tip: Use a travel card like the Chase Sapphire Preferred to earn extra points on travel purchases like airline tickets — you can even transfer your points to United (at a 1:1 ratio) and use them to fly for free!
-Plus, it’s at an all-time high offer of 60,000 points after spending $4,000 in the first three months after account opening!
+Find the detailed review here!

 Active U.S. military personnel and their dependents